TirumaliSaiTeja/TirumaliSaiTeja/README.md

-- 👋 Hi, I’m @TirumaliSaiTeja
+- 👋 Hi, I’m @Tirumali Sai Teja
-- 👀 I’m interested in web development
+- 👀 Data Analyst with a good understanding of web development
-- 🌱 I’m currently learning reactjs
-- 📫 How to reach me
+- 📫 How to reach me www.linkedin.com/in/sai-teja-tirumala

 <!---
 TirumaliSaiTeja/TirumaliSaiTeja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.